 The modern Mr. Terrific in the Justice Society of America is an atheist, and he was questioned about this and gave the example mentioned (that there were godlike, or close enough entities running around who didn't call themselves gods).
 Sometimes he has excellent reasons for his beliefs and sometimes he doesn't, Depending on the Writer.
 Some writers like to use him as a Strawman Atheist.

-There have been two alternate takes on Dr. 13, making his skepticism something other than Plot-Induced Stupidity.
-In Neil Gaiman's Books of Magic, the fact he doesn't believe in magic means it simply doesn't work around him, in a cross between Clap Your Hands If You Believe and Weirdness Censor.
+There have been two alternate takes on Dr. 13, making his skepticism something other than the Idiot Ball.
+In Neil Gaiman's The Books of Magic, the fact he doesn't believe in magic means it simply doesn't work around him, in a cross between Clap Your Hands If You Believe and Weirdness Censor.
 In Grant Morrison's Zatanna he visits a mystical dimension and is happy to admit something's happening, but defines it all in scientific terms.
 (Quantum mechanics and M-theory get a lot of crap past the scientific radar.)
 There's also the Architecture and Morality take, wherein he's simply strongly in denial of reality.

-Oh course he's meet the DC comic staff so he knows they're all fiction.
+He's met the DC comic staff so he knows they're all fiction.

 Dr. 13 frequently alternated in stories where the Phantom Stranger appeared opposite him showing a prior story that was pure trickery he'd revealed only to have things a bit more supernatural (obviously) much of but not always when they were together.
 He also once disproved that ghosts haunted a house by showing it was actually ALIENS using the house as a stopover point as they teleported across the universe.
-He's pretty much always been the example of the devout worshiper of science whose blind-spot always has him refusing to accept the evidence of supernatural things because he operates under the (obviously proven wrong) premise that nothing supernatural actually exists.
+He's always been the example of the devout worshiper of science whose blind-spot always has him refusing to accept the evidence of supernatural things because he operates under the (obviously proven wrong) premise that nothing supernatural actually exists.

 In an issue of DC's Checkmate, a wizard describes magic to an atheist skeptic as "the cheat codes to the universe".